 If your images aren’t as sharp as you’d like and if you have a UV filter on your lens try taking it off.
 Many times dust and dirt can get trapped between the front element of the lens and the UV filter.
 Also, UV filters are extremely difficult to clean; they often get a smeared, filmy look to them after cleaning.
 In my opinion, UV filters really serve no purpose (except to protect the front of your lens).
 I’ve been shooting for many years and I never use a UV filter.
 I have only dropped one lens (knock on wood) and a UV filter probably would not have saved it since the entire front of the lens was damaged.
 I recommend if you are going to continue to use a UV filter, then keep it clean on both sides and keep the front element of your lens clean too.
 Also consider replacing the UV filter often to keep it from getting that filmy look.

-Sometimes filters get stuck on the front of the lens and are extremely difficult to get off.
+Sometimes photography filters get stuck on the front of the lens and are extremely difficult to get off.
 The Lens Filter Wrench tool shown above works pretty good, it is lightweight and only costs about $5.00.

 Step Up Rings

 If you own a DSLR camera than there is a good chance that the filter thread diameter sizes of one or more of your lenses will not be the same size.
 This becomes an issue when you are buying the screw on circular filters for these lenses.
-Let’s say your 24-105mm lens is 77mm and your 16-35mm f/2.8 lens is 82mm; you can’t use the same size neutral density (ND) or circular polarizing filter for both of these lenses.
+Let’s say your 24-105mm lens is 77mm and your 16-35mm f/2.8 lens is 82mm; you can’t use the same size circular polarizing or neutral density (ND) photography filter for both of these lenses.
 You will need to purchase 2 different sized filters or you will need to purchase a step up ring so that you can use one size filter for both size lenses.
 They are relatively inexpensive and come in handy as an alternative to carrying/purchasing multiple sized filters.

 How to Set a Circular Polarizing Filter to the Darkest Setting Every time